-Pursuant to the 2019 Sinha Employment Agreement, if Mr. Sinha's employment (i) is terminated without Cause (as defined in the 2019 Sinha Employment Agreement) or (ii) if he terminates his employment for Good Reason (as defined in the 2019 Sinha Employment Agreement), then Mr. Sinha shall be entitled to (i) a lump sum payment equal to 24 months, or the Sinha Severance Period, of his then current base salary, (ii) a lump sum payment equal to 14 months, or the Sinha Severance Period, of his then current base salary, (ii) a lump sum payment equal to his target annual bonus (together with the lump sum payment described in (i) above, the Sinha Severance Amount), provided that notwithstanding the foregoing, in the event Mr. Sinha is entitled to any payments pursuant to the Restrictive Covenants Agreement, the Sinha Severance Amount shall be reduced by the amount Mr. Sinha is paid pursuant to the Restrictive Covenants Agreement, (ii) provided Mr. Sinha timely elects to continue health coverage under COBRA, reimbursement for any monthly COBRA premium payments made by Mr. Sinha, until the earlier of (a) the expiration of the Sinha Severance Period, (b) Mr. Sinha's eligibility for group medical plan benefits under any other employer's group medical plan, or (c) the cessation of Mr. Sinha's continuation rights under COBRA, and (iv) the immediate vesting of any non-vested equity-related instruments.
+Pursuant to the 2019 Sinha Employment Agreement, if Mr. Sinha's employment (i) is terminated without Cause (as defined in the 2019 Sinha Employment Agreement) or (ii) if he terminates his employment for Good Reason (as defined in the 2019 Sinha Employment Agreement), then Mr. Sinha shall be entitled to (i) a lump sum payment equal to 24 months, or the Sinha Severance Period, of his then current base salary, (ii) a lump sum payment equal to his target annual bonus (together with the lump sum payment described in (i) above, the Sinha Severance Amount), provided that notwithstanding the foregoing, in the event Mr. Sinha is entitled to any payments pursuant to the Restrictive Covenants Agreement, the Sinha Severance Amount shall be reduced by the amount Mr. Sinha is paid pursuant to the Restrictive Covenants Agreement, (iii) provided Mr. Sinha timely elects to continue health coverage under COBRA, reimbursement for any monthly COBRA premium payments made by Mr. Sinha, until the earlier of (a) the expiration of the Sinha Severance Period, (b) Mr. Sinha's eligibility for group medical plan benefits under any other employer's group medical plan, or (c) the cessation of Mr. Sinha's continuation rights under COBRA, and (iv) the immediate vesting of any non-vested equity-related instruments.